LockOS-08/Cshell/README.md

-# Cshell
+# Cshell 🐚

-An elementary shell design.
+## This is Cshell
+### an elementary shell designed by me as a small project to get into C